Content reviewed and updated: 01 March 2023

 There are nine main types of business document that may be produced within an organisation.
 These are Business Letters, Emails, Reports, Lists, Instructions, Newsletters, Minutes of Meetings, Advertisements, and Numerical Information.

-Business letters can be either formal or informal documents, and are sent to specific recipients (usually external to a business) as a means of communicating.
+Business letters can be either formal or informal documents and are sent to specific recipients (usually external to a business) as a means of communicating.
 The format usually includes the name and address of the recipient, the name and address of the sender, a salutation and complimentary close, and paragraphing.
-(Figure 1 & 2)
+(Figures 1 & 2)

 Emails are a means of communicating electronically, either within a business or without.
 The formatting of an email will often include the name and email address of the recipient, the name and email address of the sender, a subject, and a signature.
 (Figure 3)

 Reports are written statements documenting what has been observed, heard, done, or investigated.
 The format of a report will often include a title, subheadings, a conclusion, findings, terms of reference, and recommendations.
 (Figure 7, 8)

 Lists are documents with information ordered either numerically or alphabetically.
 For example, a list of tasks to be completed, or a list of items to be purchased.

 Instructions are often similar to lists, but detail steps or rules to be followed.
 They are often listed either numerically or with bullet points, with short phrases in chronological order.

 Newsletters are a means of keeping both employees and the wider public informed of happenings within the business.
 Their format will usually include columns of text and images.
 (Figure 6)

 Minutes of Meetings are a formal record of a meeting that has taken place.
 The format of these will include a title, date, location, list of attendees, a notice of any apologies, matters arising from previous meetings, order of business, action points, and the details of the next meeting.
 (Figures 4 & 5)